 You can now order your prescription in one of the following ways:

-On the Internet – Patient Access is the safest way to order your repeat medication.
+On the Internet – NHS App / SystmOnline is the safest way to order your repeat medication.
 This service provides a patient with a list of their repeat medication and a request can be sent direct to our clinical system.
-There is also the option of leaving a message for the GP.
 We would be happy to demonstrate the online system if required.
 If you would like to use this system, you would need to fill in a request form, and provide photographic evidence in person (currently we can only accept a passport or photographic driving licence).
 If you are unable to provide a passport of driving licence, a GP may be able to vouch for you.

 In person - using the tear off slip on the right hand side of the prescription indicating clearly which items are required, and posting it in the prescription box at in the waiting area.

 By post - using the tear of slip on the right hand side of the prescription indicating clearly which items are required, and posting it to the surgery.